-Last Reviewed: May 02, 2016 Last Updated: May 02, 2016 11.1.4 Fingerprint Processing A written directive governs the processing, defingerprints collected as evidence. eveloping, lifting, l abeling and storage of all
+11.1.4 Fingerprint Processing

+A written directive governs the processing, developing, lifting, labeling and storage of all fingerprints collected as evidence.

-Last Revie ewed: May 02, 2016 Last Updated: December 10, 2012 11.1.5 DNA (Deoxyribonucleic acid) Evidence
+11.1.5 DNA (Deoxyribonucleic acid) Evidence

-A written directive establishes procedures for collection of DNA evidence, including:
+A written directive establishes procedures for collection of DNA evidence, including sexual assault kits, including:

-11.1.5.1 First responder precautions and responsibilities.
-11.1.5.2 Collecting, transporting, and storage of DNA evidence.
-11.1.5.3 Submission of DNA evidence to the Wisconsin State Crime Lab or other DNA processing agencies.
-11.1.5.4 Training for personnel collecting and preserving DNA evidence.
+- 11.1.5.1 First responder precautions and responsibilities. - 11.1.5.2 Collecting, transporting, and storage of DNA evidence. - Submission of DNA evidence to the Wisconsin State Crime Lab or other DNA processing agencies. - 11.1.5.4 Training for personnel collecting and preserving DNA evidence.